redfin/react-server/docs/guides/react-server-cli.md

-## A simple command line tool to build and run React Server sites
+## A simple command line tool to build and run React Server sites:

 To get started: